Nigerian Red Cross Society

 The Nigerian Red Cross Society (NRCS) was founded in 1960, and it has its headquarters in Abuja.

 It has over 500,000 volunteers and 300 permanent employees.
 The Nigerian Red Cross Society was established by an Act of Parliament in 1960 and became the 86th Member – National Society of the League of Red Cross and Red Crescent Societies (Now International Federation of Red Cross and Red Crescent Societies) on 4 February 1961.
+The Nigerian Red Cross Society (NRCS) traces its roots back to the era when the British Red Cross operated in Nigeria.
+In 1960, following the country’s independence, the Nigerian Parliament enacted the Nigerian Red Cross Bill, officially establishing the NRCS as a distinct national organization.
+Since then, the Society has grown to become Nigeria’s largest humanitarian organization, with a volunteer base exceeding 800,000 individuals working across all 774 Local Government Areas of the country.